 The units provide a storage solution that help to sustain this rural business which accords with one of the aims of the NPPF, to support a prosperous rural economy.
-Due to the well-screened and hard-surfaced location of the development there is a very minor impact on the perceived openness of the Green Belt.
-In addition it would not conflict with the purposes of including land within it.
-Therefore, in the absence of any other identified harm arising from the development for a temporary period.
-It is considered that such matters represent the very special circumstances required to justify the proposed development.
-The proposal therefore considered to be in accordance with the requirements of the NPPF.
+Due to the well-screened and hardsurfaced location of the development there is only a very minor impact on the perceived openness of the Green Belt.
+In addition it is considered that the temporary storage containers do not conflict with the purposes of including land within it.
+Therefore, in the absence of any other identified harm arising from the development for a temporary period it is considered that such matters represent the very special circumstances required to justify the proposed development.
+The development is therefore considered to be in accordance with the requirements of the NPPF.